JOPHADALE17/network_monitoring_tool/README.md

 ## the csv is in the c:/date_network folder then you can find thee csv file

-# to make the model mor robust collect the csv after 2 weeks or more to have more robust data to train.
+# To make the model more robust collect the csv file after 2 weeks or more to have more robust data to train.